E. Harris Drew Municipal Official Lifetime Achievement Award

 This award was named for Supreme Court Justice E. Harris Drew, the man who coined the term: Local self-government, the keystone of American democracy.
 Appointed to Florida’s Supreme Court while serving as the League’s first vice president, he remained an advocate of local government throughout his career.

-All elected municipal officials are eligible for this award, which is presented during the League’s annual conference.
+The award will be presented to the recipient during the League’s annual conference.
 For additional information, contact Penny Mitchell at firstname.lastname@example.org.